Chinatowns in the United States: Norwich and Montville

 After the September 11 attacks led to a loss of garment and service jobs in Manhattan's Chinatown, many Chinese Americans relocated to Montville and Norwich in Connecticut to work in the newly opened Mohegan Sun casino, creating an unofficial suburban Chinatown.
 The influx of new residents led to some tensions with the existing population.

 District of Columbia

 Chinatown in Washington, D.C. is a small, historical neighborhood east of downtown consisting of about 20 ethnic Chinese and other Asian restaurants and small businesses along H and I Streets between 5th and 8th Streets, Northwest.
 It is known for its annual Chinese New Year festival and parade and the Friendship Arch, a Chinese gate built over H Street at 7th Street.
 Other nearby prominent landmarks include the Capital One Arena, a sports and entertainment arena, and the Old Patent Office Building, which houses two of the Smithsonian museums (the National Portrait Gallery and the Smithsonian American Art Museum).
 The neighborhood is served by the Gallery Place-Chinatown station of the Washington Metro.

+Florida

+Orlando

+In 2003, Chinese investors turned the Westside Crossing Plaza, which housed a Publix, into the location for Greater Orlando's Chinatown, consisting of spaces for up to 60 Asian businesses.
+Located at 5060 West Colonial Drive, the sprawling strip mall features a paifang, built in 2013, and a monument commemorating Sun Yat Sen unveiled in 2012.
+Today, it consists of a collection of Chinese, Vietnamese, and Korean restaurants and businesses, with a central supermarket: Enson Market.